vxnuaj/machine-learning/other/README.md

 - Test data is used to measure performance, by predicting the label with a model, comparing the label with the real value, and then measuring the error (MSE, MAE, etc)

 You can use `sklearn.model_selection.train_test_split` or `sklearn.model_selection.ShuffleSplit` to split a dataset or `sklearn.model_selection.StratifiedShuffleSplit`

+### Cross Validation

+#### K-Fold Cross Val

+In K-fold cross validation, the dataset is split into different folds of training and testing sets, where each fold has a unique set of training and testing data, of same size across folds.

+A unique model is trained across different folds and the loss and accuracy metrics are averaged to get a true error metric.

+This can eliminate the risk of overfitting and gives a more broader view of what true model error is on a generalized dataset.

+#### LOOCV

+An extreme end to K-fold Cross Validation, where one model is created for the number of samples in a dataset.

+Here, a model is trained on all samples with one sample left out to be used for testing.

+This is done over all samples, with a then averaged loss to get a more representative error.